This scrumptious sweet and salty Spooky Snack Mix is sure to be a Halloween hit!

 A Snack Mix to Go Batty For

 Here I go again!
 I’m on a mission to make sure I have a festive snack mix for every occasion and this spooky snack mix is so fun and so yummy.
-My crew went crazy for it the first time I made it and has been begging for it ever since.
+My crew went crazy for it the first time I made it and has been begging for it every Halloween since.

 How to Make a Spooky Snack Mix for Halloween